Web Server Tutorial

 Web Server Configuration

-In most of the case, each APP or API built on top of light-4j framework will have a configuration file to control how it behaves during runtime.
+In most cases, each APP or API built on top of light-4j framework will has a configuration file to control how it behaves during runtime.
 Here is the content of webserver.yml

 base: "/public" transferMinSize: '100'